 Vyas Chhatri Sunset Point

-Vyas Chhatri, on the edge of Jaisalmer north of the Fort, is dedicated to the great Brahmin sage Vyasa who authored the Hindu epic the Mahabharata.
+Vyas Chhatri, on the edge of Jaisalmer north of the Fort, is dedicated to the great sage Vyasa who authored the Hindu epic The Mahabharata.
 This haunting place is used as a cremation ground for Pushkarana Brahmins and contains a number of cenotaphs (empty tombs) erected in honor of notable ones.
 The cenotaphs are referred to as chhatris because of their domes, which look like umbrellas (chhatris).
 Go there for spectacular sunsets over the city.

 Jaisalmer has another group of similar looking cenotaphs, in a large unkempt garden around five kilometers further out, erected in honor of the city's royal rulers from the 16th to 20th centuries.
 The last cenotaph to be built is dedicated to Maharaja Jawahar Singh, who reined after India’s Independence.
 However, it remains incomplete due to his death a year after Independence, which was viewed as a bad omen by the family.
 Most intriguing are the plaques on the cenotaphs.
 Plaques showing both maharaja and maharani together indicate that the queen committed sati (threw herself on her husband's funeral pyre).
-In contrast to the cenotaphs, modern wind turbines now populate the breezy hill as well, to generate electricity.Continue to 9 of 11 below.
+In contrast to the cenotaphs, modern wind turbines now populate the breezy hill as well, to generate electricity.

 Gadsisar Lake, also called Gadisar Lake, is a huge artificial reservoir that was built by Maharawal Gadsi Singh in the 14th century.
 It provided the only water supply to the city until 1965.
-The many small temples and shrines that surround the lake make it particularly inviting.
+The many small temples and shrines that surround the lake make it an inviting place to relax and spend some time.
 Migratory waterfowl are an added attraction in winter, along with numerous catfish in the water that love to be fed.
 Boats are available for hire too.
-The lake is located on the southeast edge of the city.
+The lake is situated on the southeast edge of the city.

 Bhang Shop/Lassi Shop

 You may be surprised to discover that bhang (marijuana) is sold openly in Jaisalmer.
 The renowned Lassi Shop (previously called the Government Authorized Bhang Shop), outside the first fort gate at Gopa Chowk, has been in business since 1977.
 It attracts a steady flow of curious customers who are served by the aptly named Doctor Bhang.
 There's a tempting array of bhang lassis (marijuana milkshakes) bhang cookies, cakes, chocolates and sweets, with potencies ranging from weak to strong.
-The safari packs, promising a smooth camel ride, are popular with travelers.Do note: make sure you go to the original bhang shop, now called the Lassi Shop, next to Trotters Travel at the fort gate.
-The new "government authorized" bhang shop down the street is reportedly not as good.
-The owners apparently bribed the officials and took the government license.
+The safari packs, promising a smooth camel ride, are popular with travelers.